 As a Jew By Choice, I understand where you are coming from.
 You may be concerned about being turned away.
 You’re not certain what Jewish movement you should align yourself with — because you feel too unique for that!
 You want something “valid” but aren’t sure what that is.
 I’m here to help you relieve all that stress.
 Because here, you’re loved and wanted.
 As far as I am concerned, you are already Jewish and just have one more step to take.
 I took that step too.
 Let’s take it together.

-If you have a family, I would like to meet with them at the same time we meet (as a group).
 Parents must teach their children Judaism using our Family Conversion Program, but I am here to assist you as needed with other materials.